2S35 Koalitsiya-SV: Mobility

 The 2S35 was initially reported as being based on the Armata Universal Combat Platform, which in the case of the T-14 Armata and T-15 has seven road wheels.
-However, the 2S35's on display during the 2015 Moscow Victory Day Parade and its rehearsals are not built on the Armata platform but rather on a six-wheeled platform that appears to be a T-90 derived chassis, and later production variants are expected to be based on the unified Armata chassis.
+However, the 2S35s on display during the 2015 Moscow Victory Day Parade and its rehearsals were not built on the Armata platform but rather on a six-wheeled platform that appeared to be a T-90 derived chassis.
+Later production variants are expected to be based on the unified Armata chassis.